 Pencil or keyboard?

-In the paper based IELTS test, we’ll give you a pencil and an answer sheet.
+We’ll give you a pencil and an answer sheet for IELTS on paper.
 You need to write your answers on the answer sheet before the time runs out.
 With IELTS on computer, you type your answers in the corresponding boxes on your screen.
 We’ll still give you a pencil or pen and paper to make notes – even if you do IELTS on computer.
 Are you concerned about not typing fast enough?
 There’s no need to worry: the computer test is designed for people with normal typing skills.
 If you can write an email, you can do the test on a computer.

 The order of the test is different